Sport in India: Cycling

 The Tour of Nilgiris is a major non-competitive and non-commercial touring event in South Asia that covers 1,000 kilometres in under 10 days.
-The Tour of Nilgiris (TfN), India's first Day Touring Cycle Ride, was born in December 2008 with the twin objectives of promoting bicycling as an activity and spreading awareness about the bio-diversity, flora and fauna of the Nilgiris.

-It soon grew into something a lot more, with an eclectic riding community in 2008 wanting to participate.
-The community soon assembled, made plans, chose a route and realised they would need a framework to support such a large group of people.
-So they recruited sponsors to mitigate costs as well as popularise the Tour and the cause of popularising cycling as a viable and sustainable means of travel.
-Ever since its first edition, the TfN has stayed true to the Community of Cyclists in India by being a Tour for the Community, Of the Community and By the Community.
-It has grown in size, stature and visibility.
-From 40 riders in the first edition, it has grown to 100 cyclists in 2013.

-The tour has grown bigger and the routes tougher, allowing cyclists to test their endurance, enjoy the biodiversity of the Nilgiris covering the southern states of Karnataka, Tamil Nadu and Kerala.
-For the racing aficionados, there are racing segments on the tour with colour coded jerseys, recognition and prizes.
-TfN as it is lovingly called is pushing cycling to new frontiers with more and more interested cyclists, applying for the tour.
-The tour has acquired quite a name, and currently about 25% of registrations are selected for the tour by the organisers.

 Equestrian sports

 India has a wide following in various equestrian sports, including show jumping, eventing, dressage, endurance riding and tent pegging.
 Supported by the Equestrian Federation of India, eventing is the most popular of the five, with teams representing the country at most Asian Games, winning a bronze medal in the 2002 and 2006 games.
 India has been represented at the Olympics twice, by Wing Commander I.J.
 Lamba, and Imtiaz Anees.

 Judo

 Judo is played by few in India.
 It is not widely known.
 The first written record about judo in India in Kodokan is about demonstrations and coaching of Judo by Shinzo Tagaki arranged at Shantiniketan in 1929 by Rabindranath Tagore.
 The Judo Federation of India was formed in 1965.

 As of 31 October 2022, India have 11 commonwealth games medals in Judo.
 Indian Judoka Tulika Maan and Sushila Devi each won a silver Vijay Kumar Yadav won a Bronze in the 2022 Commonwealth Games.